Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Experiments

 \subsection{Experiment Setup}

 \textbf{Architecture.} We adopt a ResNet-based 3D VAE with 3D causal convolutions (similar to CogVideoX~\cite{cogvideox}) and extend DC-AE's~\cite{DC-AE} residual autoencoding to 3D for up/down sampling.
 We find that the architecture primarily impacts reconstruction quality, with limited effects on statistics like frequency or eigenspectrum.
 Default settings include $16\times$ spatial and $4\times$ temporal downsampling, a diffusion patch size of $(1\times 1\times 1)$, and a latent dimension of 48.
+This follows recent high-compression VAEs~\cite{wan}, which fold the usual $2\times2$ patchification of 16-channel, $8\times$ spatial-downsampled latents into the encoder.
 For existing video VAEs~\cite{wan,hunyuan-video,step-video,cogvideox}, the spatial patch size is set to 2 for those with $8\times$ spatial downsampling, and 1 otherwise.

 \textbf{Data.} We mainly use open-source datasets to train VAEs: laion2B-en~\cite{laion} and COYO~\cite{coyo-700m} for images, and webvid~\cite{webvid} and panda70M~\cite{chen2024panda70m} for videos.
 For video generation, we train with an internal collection of movie and television clips, reserving 1,348 videos as a disjoint validation set, referred to as \textbf{MovieValid}.
 It covers diverse content, including landscapes, humans, animals, plants, architecture, artworks, black-and-white films, and cartoons.